DLaMott/holly-lane-haunt/README.md

 ## Deployment

 This is a fully static site.
-Deploy the `dist/` output anywhere, or connect the repo directly to [Vercel](https://vercel.com) (it auto-detects Astro, no config needed).
+Deploy the `dist/` output anywhere, (it auto-detects Astro, no config needed).
 Once deployed, point your custom domain (`holly-lane-haunt.com`) at the Vercel project in the Vercel dashboard's Domains settings.

-After deploying, it's worth running the live site through [Google's Rich Results Test](https://search.google.com/test/rich-results) (to confirm the Event/FAQPage structured data) and a Lighthouse audit in Chrome DevTools.